paulrobello/par_gpt/README.md

 # get image from url and answer question
 par_gpt --pricing  -c url -f 'https://freerangestock.com/sample/157314/mystical-glowing-mushrooms-in-a-magical-forest.jpg' "describe this image"

+# check code for bugs (change to root for project you want to check)
+par_gpt 'code review'
 ```

 ## What's New
+- Version 0.3.0:
+  - Added support for LlamaCPP (use base_url and run llamacpp in option ai server mode)
+  - Added code review agent
+  - Added prompt generation agent (work in progress)
+  - Updated pricing data
+  - Lots of bug fixes and improvements
 - Version 0.2.1:
     - Removed --context-source cli option as it is now auto-detected
     - When working with images and model is not specified a suitable vision model will be selected
     - added options to copy context from clipboard and results to clipboard
 - Version 0.2.0:
     - Added confirmation prompt for agent mode REPL tool
     - Added yes-to-all flag to skip confirmation prompts
     - Updated pricing data
 - Version 0.1.0:
     - Initial release

 ## Contributing